jdwheaton/FlowJoStatPlot/README.md

 3. Copy the table to an Excel spreadsheet
 4. Laboriously copy and manually reformat (usually transpose) these values into some statistical / graphing software such as GraphPad Prism

 Steps 3 and 4 are *repetetive, incredibly boring, and time-consuming*.
-For my workflow - and that of many others - this task should be easy to automate with Python!
+For my workflow - and that of many others - this task should be easy to automate with Python, but this doesn't appear to have been done yet.

+## The (Eventual) Solution:

 This repository will serve as a home for code related to this mission.
 Eventually, the usage should look something like this: